BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at

 \section{Results}

 The maximum-likelihood model is shown in Fig.~\ref{f.specfit}.
-The \Halpha narrow line is clearly detected, with the observed flux $F_\mathrm{n}(\Halpha)$ being more than 8~\textsigma away from 0 (Table~\ref{t.fluxes}).
-Together with weaker \Hbeta and \OIIIL, the observed wavelength of narrow \Halpha implies a redshift $z=7.0367\pm0.0001$.
+The \Halpha narrow line is clearly detected, with the observed flux $\mu\,F_\mathrm{n}(\Halpha)$ being 6~\textsigma away from 0 (Table~\ref{t.fluxes}).
+Together with weaker \Hbeta and \OIIIL, the observed wavelength of narrow \Halpha implies a redshift $z=7.0366\pm0.0001$.
 The intrinsic width of the narrow lines is extremely small, $\sigma_\mathrm{n} = 22_{-6}^{+5}$~\kms, corresponding to 0.6 times the spectral resolution ($FWHM = 81~\kms$, $\sigma_R = 34~\kms$ at the observed wavelength of \Halpha).
-While the inferred $\sigma_\mathrm{n}$ is small, a simple analytical calculation tells us that, given a Gaussian LSF with $R=3,700$ and a line detection with SNR of 8, we can detect a spectral broadening of $\sigma = 22$~\kms at 4.8~\textsigma \citep{zhou+2017}; this statistical significance is slightly better yet comparable to the width of the posterior probability on $\sigma_\mathrm{n}$ (i.e., $22/6=3$-\textsigma significance).
-The larger uncertainties for our measured $\sigma_\mathrm{n}$ relative to the analytical prediction can easily be explained by the presence of additional unknowns compared to the analytic approximation of \citet{zhou+2017}, such as the absorber depth and redshift.
-We find no evidence of \NIIall, with $F_\mathrm{n}(\NIIL)/F_\mathrm{n}(\Halpha)<0.16$ (3~\textsigma).
+While the inferred $\sigma_\mathrm{n}$ is small, a simple analytical calculation tells us that, given a Gaussian LSF with $R=3,700$ and a line detection with SNR of 6, we can detect a spectral broadening of $\sigma = 22$~\kms at 2~\textsigma \citep{zhou+2017}, comparable to the posterior probability on $\sigma_\mathrm{n}$ (i.e., $22/6=3$-\textsigma significance).
+The smaller uncertainties for our measured $\sigma_\mathrm{n}$ relative to the analytical prediction could be explained by the additional information carried by narrow \Hbeta and \OIIIL (7- and 3-\textsigma detections, respectively), modulated by the presence of additional unknowns compared to the analytic approximation of \citet{zhou+2017}, such as the absorber depth and redshift.
+We find no evidence of \NIIall, with $F_\mathrm{n}(\NIIL)/F_\mathrm{n}(\Halpha)<0.18$ (3~\textsigma).